KhronosGroup/glTF/specification/2.0/README.md

 In the event that of any of the vertices are influenced by more than four joints, the additional joint and weight information will be found in subsequent sets.
 For example `JOINTS_1` and `WEIGHTS_1` if present will reference the accessor for up to 4 additional joints that influence the vertices.
 Note that client implementations are only required to support a single set of up to four weights and joints, however not supporting all weight and joint sets present in the file may have an impact on the model's animation.

 All joint values must be within the range of joints in the skin.
 Unused joint values (i.e. joints with a weight of zero) should be set to zero.

-#### Joint Hierarchy

-The joint hierarchy used for controlling skinned mesh pose is simply the glTF node hierarchy, with each node designated as a joint.
-Each skin's joints must have a common root, which may or may not be a joint node itself.
-When a skin is referenced by a node within a scene, the common root must belong to the same scene.

-For more details of vertex skinning implementation, refer to [glTF Overview](figures/gltfOverview-2.0.0b.png).

-> **Implementation Note:** A node definition does not specify whether the node should be treated as a joint.
-Client implementations may wish to traverse the `skins` array first, marking each joint node.

-> **Implementation Note:** A joint may have regular nodes attached to it, even a complete node sub graph with meshes.
-It's often used to have an entire geometry attached to a joint without having it being skinned by the joint. (ie. a sword attached to a hand joint).
-Note that the node transform is the local transform of the node relative to the joint, like any other node in the glTF node hierarchy as described in the [Transformation](#transformations) section.

 ### Instantiation